Core stability exercises can be a useful option for treating lower back pain

-Core stability exercises involve training the corset like muscle sthat sit around your abdomen and spine and give your lower back support. to start with they usually invove teaching you to find the mid or neutral point between a fully arched back and a fully flattened one.
-Often patients I meet have lost the ability to find this useful mid point and they may be holding their spines in a position that causes them pain.
-Finding a neutral spine and training the muscles you need to be able to return to it can be a very helpful treatment for some and forms the basis of core stability training exercises for lower back pain.
+Many patients I meet have lost the ability to find this useful mid or neutral point and they may be holding their spines in a position that causes them pain.
+Finding a neutral spine and training the muscles you need to be able to move away and return to it can be a very helpful treatment for some people.
+This exercise forms the basis of core stability training, more core stabilization exercises for lower back pain can be found here.

 ![]() |